| | |

 cost in pollution and status loss is not disguised.

-Performance and the goddess Next we are taken into the world of war between the gods and the anti-gods and demons.
+Next we are taken into the world of war between the gods and the anti-gods and demons.

 Shankara (Shiva) is killing them but with the resulting problem that from every drop shed of their blood another opponent